Softwire/strawberry-fair/frontend/src/pages/about/virtual-strawberry-fair-2020.md

 **1pm**: We head to the **Kids Park** for music, fun and stories and some tunes from the young acts on the **Love Music Hate Racism Stage**.

 **2pm**: The **Cambridge 105 Radio Stage** itself is the venue for the fourth hour of the event.
-Did you know this will be the 10thFair the station has been a part of?
+Did you know this will be the 10th Fair the station has been a part of?
 So they’ll be looking back at some of the highlights from the acts on the stage during that time together with a look at some fresh upcoming acts on the Folk scene.

 **3pm**: It’s time to head to the **Arts Area** at the fair listen to some of the spoken word and poetry; hear from the artists involved in the area; and have an aural look around at some of their work.